OTT Vs CTV: Unraveling the Best Choice for Your Business

 Most people access OTT services like Hulu and Netflix through CTV, which offers its own set of advantages for advertisers.
 So, CTVs and other common devices such as smartphones, tablets, and PCs may now access OTT content.

-While this may sound a bit confusing, the foremost thing to remember when comparing CTV vs OTT programming is that OTT material is seen through CTV.
+While this may sound confusing, the foremost thing to remember when comparing CTV vs OTT programming is that OTT material is seen through CTV.

 Some examples of CTV are: